 - First years (and second year students taking a four-year degree) can apply to Easter vacation ‘insight days’ and ‘Spring Weeks’ during Michaelmas term and January

 - Summer internships are widely available, particularly for students in their penultimate year of study.

 - Although not possible with any Oxford degrees, many degrees will allow students to take a paid 12-month placement 'year in industry'.

-Accountancy and professional service firms may also offer ‘spring weeks’ to students who are 2+ years from graduating (i.e. first year undergraduates, and second-year students taking a four-year degree).
-These are part of the firm’s ‘early talent identification’ programmes, and successful spring-week will often provide a fast-track option to interviews for a summer internship in the student’s penultimate year, which in turn can lead to a full-time job offer.
+Many companies run insights days and spring weeks for students who are 2+ years from graduating (i.e. first year undergraduates, and second-year students taking a four-year degree).
+These are part of the firm’s ‘early talent identification’ programmes, and a successful spring-week will often provide a fast-track option to interviews for a summer internship in the student’s penultimate year, which in turn can lead to a full-time job offer.
 All students attending spring weeks can expect:

 - to receive some technical skills development and advice on applications and interview practice.